full-spectrum/neo4clj/docs/examples.md

 ### Finding a node or nodes with given relationships

 It is possible to give a optional key :rels to a Node Lookup representation.
-To learn more about the Clojure lookup representation see our [representations](representations.md) page.
 If set the query will look for a given node where the given relationships exists.

 ~~~clojure
 (client/find-nodes! conn {:ref-id "p"